Trupti1594/Data-structures/code_logic.md

 }
 ```

-# Check if the given String is Palindrome or not #
+# using recursion Check if the given String is Palindrome or not #

 **Algorithm**